Chisanan232/AKKA-with-Cassandra/README.md

 scDataframe.saveToCassandra(keyspace, table, SomeColumns("column1", "column2", "column3", "column4", "column5"))
 ```

+It has another way to save data into database. <br>

 ### Running Result
 Here is some parts of log message when running the project program: <br>